abdunur-dev/Base-day-2-challeng/README.md

-# ⚡ Base OnchainKit App
+hi# ⚡ Base OnchainKit App

 A modern **Next.js frontend** powered by **OnchainKit** and deployed on **Vercel** — enabling seamless interaction with the **Base blockchain**.
 This project demonstrates how to build a Web3-ready frontend with analytics, global styles, and provider integration.